 Lessons:

-- In order for a test-and-learn culture to thrive, you need to create a environment where fearlessness and risk-taking are encouraged and judgement is discouraged.
+• In order for a test-and-learn culture to thrive, you need to create a environment where fearlessness and risk-taking are encouraged and judgment is discouraged.

 Everything Eric Ries Has Learned Since 2011